 20.4. to 1.6.2002

-Stalke Expands Its Activities by Opening Kirke Sonnerup Gallery and Stalke Collection
+Stalke Expanded Its Activities by Opening Kirke Sonnerup Gallery and the Stalke Collection

-A long time ago, or more precisely in 1982, Sam Jedig opened Jedig Gallery at Øster Allé 22.
-The gallery later moved to Admiralgade, which was followed by Nørregade Gallery and, from 1987, Stalke Gallery, Stalke Project, and Stalke Art Business.
-In 1991, Stalke Out of Space was established, which recently concluded its 29th project in Iceland with an exhibition of works by Albert Mertz.
-Additionally, the 10th anniversary of Stalke Out of Space was celebrated with an exhibition in Copenhagen last summer.
+A long time ago, more precisely in 1982, Sam Jedig opened Jedig Gallery at Øster Allé 22.
+The gallery later moved to Admiralgade, followed by Nørregade Gallery and, from 1987, Stalke Galleri, Stalke Project, and Stalke Art Business.
+In 1991, Stalke Out of Space was established and recently concluded its 29th project, which included an exhibition of works by Albert Mertz.
+In addition, the 10th anniversary of Stalke Out of Space was celebrated with an exhibition in Copenhagen the previous summer.

-Since 1982, the gallery has hosted around 300 exhibitions, and more than 500 artists have been in contact with the gallery in one way or another.
-Over the past 10 years, there has been a particular emphasis on presenting younger Danish and international artists.
-Today, Sam Jedig and Kim Bendixen manage Stalke's daily activities.
+Since 1982, the gallery had hosted approximately 300 exhibitions, and more than 500 artists had been in contact with the gallery in one way or another.
+Over the previous ten years, particular emphasis had been placed on presenting younger Danish and international artists.
+At the time, Sam Jedig and Kim Bendixen managed Stalke’s daily activities.

-We are now expanding our field of activity with Kirke Sonnerup Gallery, where we will also present the Stalke Collection – a private collection of modern art.
-The collection consists of more than 2000 works, spanning from the 1960s to the present.
-In the future, the gallery, formerly known as Kirke Sonnerup Arts and Crafts, will offer opportunities to view selected works from the collection in addition to special exhibitions.
-We are planning to host 3-4 exhibitions per year featuring both Danish and international artists, while also initiating alternative cultural activities.
+Stalke expanded its field of activity with the opening of Kirke Sonnerup Gallery, where the Stalke Collection was also presented—a private collection of modern art.
+The collection consisted of more than 2,000 works, spanning from the 1960s to the present.
+In the future, the gallery, formerly known as Kirke Sonnerup Arts and Crafts, would offer opportunities to view selected works from the collection in addition to special exhibitions.
+Plans were made to host three to four exhibitions per year featuring both Danish and international artists, while also initiating alternative cultural activities.

-Our goal is for the newly renovated premises and distinctive atmosphere to become an exciting gathering point and an interesting alternative to other art institutions in the northeastern part of Zealand.
-Kirke Sonnerup Gallery is surrounded by areas of natural beauty, and the village of Kirke Sonnerup is located between Holbæk and Roskilde, only a 30-minute drive from Copenhagen.
+The goal was for the newly renovated premises and distinctive atmosphere to become an exciting gathering point and an interesting alternative to other art institutions in the northeastern part of Zealand.
+Kirke Sonnerup Gallery was surrounded by areas of natural beauty, and the village of Kirke Sonnerup was located between Holbæk and Roskilde, only a 30-minute drive from Copenhagen.

 The Opening of Kirke Sonnerup Gallery and the Celebration of Sam Jedig’s 20th Anniversary

-Among the invited Danish artists are Albert Mertz, Torben Ebbesen, Margrete Sørensen, Thorbjørn Lausten, and Thomas Bang.
-Representing the younger generation of Danish artists are Lilibeth Cuenca Rasmussen, Nikolaj Recke, Else Kath, Olafur Eliasson, and Kristian Hornsleth.
-International artists include renowned names such as William Anastasi, Lawrence Weiner, Jenny Watson, and Johan Nobell – all of whom have had a significant impact on the international art scene.
+Among the invited Danish artists were Albert Mertz, Torben Ebbesen, Margrete Sørensen, Thorbjørn Lausten, and Thomas Bang.
+Representing the younger generation of Danish artists were Lilibeth Cuenca Rasmussen, Nikolaj Recke, Eske Kath, Olafur Eliasson, and Kristian Hornsleth.
+International artists included well-known figures such as William Anastasi, Lawrence Weiner, Jenny Watson, and Johan Nobell, all of whom had made a significant impact on the international art scene.

 Sincerely,